-MUST PRESENT THIS COUPON TO RECEIVE OFFER NOT VALID WITH ANY OTHER OFFERS OR DISCOUNTS LIMIT ONE COUPON PER CUSTOMER PER DAY
+WITH T-SHIRT PURCHASE MUST PRESENT THIS COUPON TO RECIEVE OFFER NOT VALID WITH ANY OTHER OFFER AS MANY TSHIRTS AS YOU WANT

 The Outer Banks is a 100-mile long chain of barrier islands off the coast of North Carolina known for its wide sandy beaches, lighthouses, and historical landmarks.
 Our islands are a popular vacation destination, with a range of activities available including swimming, surfing, fishing, and birdwatching.
 The Outer Banks are also home to the Wright Brothers National Memorial, commemorating the first successful powered airplane flight.
 The region has a humid subtropical climate, with hot summers and mild winters.